Keratosis refers to a build-up of skin

 There are several theories on why some people are more susceptible to keratosis pilaris (KP) than others.

-Keratosis pilaris occurs due to a build-up of keratinised dead skin cells within hair follicles that block the opening of the follicle.
+Keratosis pilaris occurs due to a build-up of keratinised dead skin cells within hair follicles that block the follicle’s opening.

 Low humidity in dry air can also make conditions worse.

 Nutritional deficiencies, particularly vitamins A and C and essential fatty acids can also contribute to skin changes typical of keratosis pilaris.